top of page

 The Town of Stavely strives to ensure that our community is safe and viable, and has passed various bylaws in this effort.
 Below you will find a listing of commonly referenced bylaws.
 Should you not find the bylaw you are looking for, please contact the Town Office at 403-549-3761 or by email cao@stavely.ca.

-- If a residence or individual is allegedly in violation of a Town of Stavely bylaw(s) and several neighbors deem the violation a nuisance which should be reported, each is required to fill out individual and separate compliant forms.
+3. If a residence or individual is allegedly in violation of a Town of Stavely bylaw(s) and several neighbors deem the violation a nuisance which should be reported, each person is required to fill out individual and separate complaint forms.
 This assists in substantiating the alleged offences.

-- As a matter of practice, the identity of the complainant and the written complainant itself shall not be disclosed to the alleged violator or any member of the public except as outlined in Section 5 below.
-In addition, the response of the alleged violator shall not be made public or disclosed to the complainant except as outline in Section 5 below.
+4. As a matter of practice, the identity of the complainant and the written complainant itself shall not be disclosed to the alleged violator or any member of the public except as outlined in Section 5 below.
+In addition, the response of the alleged violator shall not be made public or disclosed to the complainant except as outlined in Section 5 below.

 CONFIDENTIAL ISSUES